-Finding affordable housing in the U.S. is becoming more and more difficult as the average price of homes continue to increase.
+Finding affordable housing in the U.S. is becoming more and more difficult as the average price of homes continues to increase.
 Normally one would expect that popular urban centers such as New York City or the Bay Area would be expensive but suburban locations should be more affordable.
-However, that is not so much the case anymore as Americans have to ask their banks to borrow more and more money even in not so populated counties.
+However, that is not so much the case anymore as Americans have to ask their banks to borrow more and more money even in not-so-populated counties.

 The most recent data on affordable housing shows what many Americans already know.
 It demonstrates that home price growth has outpaced wage growth over the last couple of years which means that the cost of housing is taking up a more significant portion of people’s paychecks.
 The home affordability index shows that 9% of areas surveyed are less affordable now than historically normal levels for the region over the last decade.
 According to RealtyTrac, Americans across the country are spending an average of 30.2% of their monthly income on mortgage payments, including property taxes and any relevant insurance, on the national median-priced home of $199,000.
 But a year ago it only took 26.4% of one’s monthly wage to make the mortgage payments on a median-priced home.
 This is a 3.8% change in the course of a year which is not insignificant and could cause regulators and governments concern, especially if this trend continues.